sunfounder/kepler-kit/docs/source/video_course/lesson61.rst

 This tutorial covers using functions in MicroPython on the Raspberry Pi Pico W:

-* **Concept Overview**:Introduction to modular programming using functions.
+* **Concept Overview**: Intro to modular programming with functions.
-* **Example Implementation**:Calculate the perimeter, area, and diagonal of a rectangle with functions.Define and call functions in MicroPython.Use return values to pass results from functions to the main program.
+* **Example Implementation**: Calculate rectangle's perimeter, area, and diagonal using functions.
+Define and call functions in MicroPython.
+Use return values to pass results.
-* **Steps**:1.
-Define the main function to call sub-functions.2.
-Create functions to calculate the area, perimeter, and diagonal.3.
-Call these functions from the main program and display results.
-* **Homework Assignment**:Write a program to input grades, find the highest and lowest grades, calculate the average, and sort the grades.Use functions to handle each specific task.
+* **Homework Assignment**: Write a program to input grades, find the highest, lowest, calculate average, and sort them using functions.
-* **Key Takeaways**:Understand modular programming and its benefits.Gain experience in defining and using functions in MicroPython.
+* **Key Takeaways**: Learn modular programming, define and use functions in MicroPython.

 **Video**